godotengine/godot-docs/classes/class_array.rst

 \ **Note:** Erasing elements while iterating over arrays is **not** supported and will result in unpredictable behavior.

-\ **Note:** When declaring an array with ``const``, the array itself can still be mutated by defining the values at individual indices or pushing/removing elements.
-Using ``const`` will only prevent assigning the constant with another value after it was initialized.

 .. rst-class:: classref-reftable-group

 Constructors